Energy transition without nuclear power stalls on cost and time

-The scheduled shutdown of nuclear power plants in several countries has triggered an energy transition that is slower and more expensive than anticipated.
+The scheduled closure of nuclear power plants in several countries has triggered a slower and more expensive energy transition than anticipated.
 Dependence on intermittent renewables, such as solar and wind, has failed to cover the stable base demand that nuclear fission once provided.
 The result is a more expensive and less reliable energy mix, according to grid operator data.

-Storage and the grid can't keep up ⚡
+Storage and the grid are not keeping pace ⚡

-Large-scale battery technology and transmission infrastructure have not matured at the necessary pace to replace baseload nuclear generation.
+Large-scale battery technology and transmission infrastructure have not matured at the necessary pace to replace nuclear baseload generation.
 The charge and discharge cycles of current batteries have limitations in duration and cost per kilowatt-hour.
-Furthermore, constructing new high-voltage lines to connect remote wind and solar farms faces bureaucratic and permitting delays, further increasing the cost of the process.
+Additionally, building new high-voltage lines to connect remote wind and solar farms faces bureaucratic and permitting delays, further increasing the cost of the process.

 The electricity bill laughs at green plans đź’¸